Alpine skiing-Swiss upstart Von Allmen stuns Odermatt to win downhill gold

-The 24-year-old von Allmen barely put a ski off line as he blazed down the sunlit piste at speeds of 140 kph to win with a time of 1:51.61, smashing Odermatt's mark by 0.70 seconds.
+The 24-year-old von Allmen barely put a ski off line as he blazed down the sunlit piste at speeds of near 140 kph to win in 1:51.61, smashing Odermatt's mark by 0.70 seconds.

-"It feels like a movie," Von Allmen said after claiming the first gold medal of the Milano Cortina Games in front of hundreds of Swiss fans who had crossed the nearby border.
+"It feels like a movie, it's crazy," Von Allmen said after claiming the first gold medal of the Milano Cortina Games in front of hundreds of Swiss fans who had crossed the nearby border armed with flags and cow bells.

-"I felt relaxed in the morning and tried to keep the good feeling from the training runs and fit all the pieces together.
-I knew it was a good run but to be seven-tenths ahead of Marco, I was surprised."
+"I felt relaxed in the morning and tried to keep the good feeling from the training runs and fit all the pieces together."

 There had been high hopes that a strong cohort of Italian speed men could give the host nation the perfect start to the Games by winning the country's first Olympic men's downhill gold since 1952 in front of 7,000 fans.